Hussein Tahan: International career

-Tahan played for Lebanon in a friendly in 2003 against Bahrain.
+Tahan appeared with Lebanon in an international friendly on 19 September 2003 against Bahrain, in their 4–3 defeat.

 Managerial career

 Tahan was appointed assistant coach of Bourj in November 2020.
-He was appointed head coach in January 2023.
+He was appointed head coach in January 2023, and resigned in 2024.
+In July 2025, Tahan was appointed head coach of Safa.

 Personal life

 His brother, Mohamad Zein Tahan, was also an international footballer for Lebanon.